Enmn/TwPlay/README.md

-## Twplay - Chrome Extension for Watching Saved Twitch Videos
+## Twplay - Chrome Extension for Watching Sub-only Twitch Streams

 Install this Chrome extension to effortlessly access saved Twitch videos.
 It features a user-friendly, advanced video player, simplifying the process of watching and managing Twitch streams.
 Frequent updates ensure compatibility with the latest Twitch features, guaranteeing a seamless viewing experience.
 Don't miss another Twitch stream—try it today!